Opinion | Thwarted right-wing plot in Michigan bodes badly for this fall

 “The timing is tied to when the president encouraged the people of Michigan to take matters into their own hands,” Neumann told me.
 “His rhetoric matters.”

-Neumann noted that this kind of rhetoric risks drawing from the ranks of people who might be right wing extremists but not inclined to violence, and inflating the numbers who might be willing to take that next step.
+Neumann noted that this kind of rhetoric risks drawing from the ranks of people who might be right-wing extremists but not inclined to violence, and inflating the numbers who might be willing to take that next step.

 Remember, we’ve seen this before.
-After Trump declined to condemn right wing extremists and white supremacists at the last presidential debate, Neumann publicly pointed out that those types of groups pay close attention to Trump’s rhetoric and find it empowering and energizing.
+After Trump declined to condemn right-wing extremists and white supremacists at the last presidential debate, Neumann publicly pointed out that those types of groups pay close attention to Trump’s rhetoric and find it empowering and energizing.
 Trump didn’t appear concerned about this possibility, though he’s likely been briefed on its plausibility by senior officials.

 Here again in the Michigan news is an occasion for Trump to realize that there are people out there who take these ideas to the next step, Neumann pointed out, noting that he should take responsibility for being “cautious in how he uses his words.”

-Of course, Trump’s propagandists are already doing the opposite: Campaign spokesman Jason Miller is already responding to the news by accusing Whitmer of harboring “hatred in her heart for President Trump,” which only risks rallying more right wing anger against her.
+Of course, Trump’s propagandists are already doing the opposite: Campaign spokesman Jason Miller is already responding to the news by accusing Whitmer of harboring “hatred in her heart for President Trump,” which only risks rallying more right-wing anger against her.

 All of which bodes badly for the fall.
-Trump has openly telegraphed that he will treat an election loss as fundamentally illegitimate, and people like Donald Trump Jr. are actively urging Trump supporters to mobilize for this possibility.
+Trump has openly telegraphed that he will treat an election loss as fundamentally illegitimate, and people such as Donald Trump Jr. are actively urging Trump supporters to mobilize for this possibility.

-As Neumann noted, the news out of Michigan would ideally get Trump to rethink this as well.
+As Neumann noted, the news out of Michigan would ideally get the president to rethink this as well.

 “It makes me extremely concerned,” Neumann told me.
 “I would tell him to stop.
 But he’s not going to stop."